The Equality of Men and Women

 Adam was right there while Eve was being tempted.
 He watched it all but remained silent, probably to see what would happen.

 How do we know this?
-Anyone who has ever had a girlfriend or boyfriend knows that, after a certain time, you become inseparable.
+Anyone who has ever had a girlfriend or boyfriend knows that you become inseparable.
 It just is not believable that these two people, made for each other, would have so quickly gone their own ways.

 How also do we know Adam was there with Eve during the temptation?
-Unlike when God turned up later and had to call for them, Eve did not have to call for Adam.
+Unlike when God turned up later and had to call for them because they were not there, Eve did not have to call for Adam.

 “...she took of its fruit and ate; and she gave some also to her husband, and he ate.”
 Gen 3:6c